Exhibition: Intimate Organisms

 • Weekends 10am - 4pm

-Opening night: Sat 8th March, 6-8pm | Performances at 7pm.
-Free, register here.
+Opening night: 22 March, 6-8pm | Performances at 7pm.
+Register for free here.

 Join us in a celebration of interspecies synergy as artists unite in a Ritual for Entanglement - a live performance transcending the human sphere into a more-than-human cultural exchange.
 In an immersive act of symbiosis, humans and Myc-a become entangled in the rhythms of co-existence.